SeisSol/SeisSol/Documentation/environment-variables.rst

 Checkpointing
 ~~~~~~~~~~~~~

-Some environement variables related to checkpointing are described in the :ref:`Checkpointing section <Checkpointing>`.
+Some environment variables related to checkpointing are described in the :ref:`Checkpointing section <Checkpointing>`.

 Optimal environment variables on SuperMuc